skylera912/passwordGenerator/README.md

 # passwordGenerator
-Basic open source password generator that writes the passwords to a text file for memory.
+Basic password generator that writes the passwords to a text file for memory.
 Written in python